Xiaomi Mi 10i Review: A Right Mix of Specs and Features at the Right Price

 Battery and audio performance

 The Xiaomi Mi 10i is backed by a 4,820mAh battery aided by 33W fast charging.
 The handset is capable of seeing you through a full day, even with heavy usage.
-You can squeeze a little bit more juice if you make some optimizations such as using low refresh rate and battery saver modes, and so on.
-The 33W charger fills the battery to 100 per cent in under 60 minutes, which is impressively fast.
+You can squeeze a little bit more juice if you make some optimizations such as using a low refresh rate and battery saver modes, and so on.
+The 33W charger fills the battery to 100 percent in under 60 minutes, which is impressively fast.

 There is a stereo speaker setup on the Mi 10i.
 They are fairly loud and don’t suffer from any distortions.
 It is also supported by Hi-Fi audio, and we didn’t face any audio latency while using headphones.